 The Trump administration has condemned Beijing’s attempt to steal American COVID-19 research.
 Secretary of State Mike Pompeo demanded that the Chinese Communist Party stop the theft attempts.

-Pompeo’s rebuke follows the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA) and FBI’s warnings that revealed that cyber actors linked to China were accessing IP and public health data regarding treatments, vaccines, and testing reports related to COVID-19.
+Pompeo’s rebuke follows the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA) and the FBI’s warnings that revealed that cyber actors linked to China were accessing IP and public health data regarding treatments, vaccines, and testing reports related to COVID-19.
 The two agencies warned U.S. entities conducting research on the CCP coronavirus to boost their cybersecurity so as to keep research material away from hackers.

 Subscribe to our Newsletter!